machinetranslate/machinetranslate.org/events/wmt21.md

 # WMT21

-The Sixth Conference on Machine Translation (**WMT21**) takes place November 10-11, 2021 at EMNLP 2021 in Punta Cana in the Dominican Republic and online.
+The Sixth Conference on Machine Translation (**WMT21**) took place November 10-11, 2021 at EMNLP 2021 in Punta Cana in the Dominican Republic and online.

 [statmt.org/wmt21/program.html](http://www.statmt.org/wmt21/program.html)